Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 \subsubsection{Bilayer Arsenene}

-Similar to phosphorene, arsenene (As) is another monoelemental 2D material that displays promising electronic properties\cite{PhysRevB.91.085423,Zhang_2015,https://doi.org/10.1002/anie.201507568,arsenene-exp}.
-Monolayer arsenene can exist in the washboard (w-As) honeycomb structure (similar to black phosphorene) and the buckled (b-As) honeycomb structure (similar to blue phosphorene).
-For bilayer arsenene, the ordering of energetic stability and the electronic properties have not been clearly established and various local, semilocal, vdW corrected, and hybrid functionals have been used to study bilayer arsenene \cite{CAO2015501,https://doi.org/10.1002/anie.201411246,arsenene-paper,Mi_2017,PhysRevB.94.205409}.
-Due to the fact that this system is weakly bonded, vdW functionals are a viable method to describe the complex physics of bilayer arsenene.
-In order to benchmark these vdW functionals and obtain an accurate benchmark of the stability order of possible stacking configurations of bilayer arsenene, we performed DMC calculations \cite{10.1063/1.5026120}.
+Similar to phosphorene, arsenene (As) is another monoelemental 2D material that displays promising electronic properties.\cite{PhysRevB.91.085423,Zhang_2015,https://doi.org/10.1002/anie.201507568,arsenene-exp} Monolayer arsenene can exist in the washboard (w-As) honeycomb structure (similar to black phosphorene) and the buckled (b-As) honeycomb structure (similar to blue phosphorene).
+For bilayer arsenene, the ordering of energetic stability and the electronic properties have not been clearly established, and various local, semilocal, vdW-corrected, and hybrid functionals have been used to study bilayer arsenene.\cite{CAO2015501,https://doi.org/10.1002/anie.201411246,arsenene-paper,Mi_2017,PhysRevB.94.205409} Because this system is weakly bonded, vdW functionals are a viable method to describe the complex physics of bilayer arsenene.
+To benchmark these vdW functionals and obtain an accurate benchmark of the stability order of possible stacking configurations of bilayer arsenene, we performed DMC calculations.\cite{10.1063/1.5026120}

-In this work, we performed DMC and DFT (using local, semilocal and vdW density functionals and functionals with semi-empirical vdW corrections) calculations of the binding energy and interlayer distance of w-As and b-As in AA- and AB- stacking configurations (see example in Fig. \ref{Arsenene}).
-Our DMC results revealed the AA-stacking to be lower in energy than the AB-stacking for b-As.
-We also find that the layer-layer interactions are dispersive since the energy changes by 22 $\%$ and the interlayer distance changes by 0.1 \AA \space when going from AA- to AB-stacking.
-We find that for b-As, the interlayer distance changes by 0.65 \AA \space when going from the AB- to AA- stacking, which most likely signifies a complex layer-layer interaction.
-When benchmarking our DMC results along with DFT, we find that vdW density functionals (i.e., DF \cite{PhysRevLett.92.246401}) can reproduce DMC energetics, but structural parameters are better described by semi-empirically corrected functionals such as the D3-G method of Grimme \cite{10.1063/1.3382344}.
-Additional information regarding this work can be found in Ref. \onlinecite{10.1063/1.5026120}.
+In this work, we performed DMC and DFT (using local, semilocal, and vdW density functionals and functionals with semi-empirical vdW corrections) calculations of the binding energy and interlayer distance of w-As and b-As in AA- and AB-stacking configurations (see Fig. \ref{Arsenene}).
+Our DMC results revealed the AA stacking to be lower in energy than the AB stacking for b-As.
+We also find that the layer-layer interactions are dispersive because the energy changes by 22$\%$ and the interlayer distance changes by 0.1 \AA \space when going from AA to AB stacking.
+We find that for b-As, the interlayer distance changes by 0.65 \AA \space when going from the AB to AA stacking, which most likely signifies a complex layer-layer interaction.
+When benchmarking our DMC results along with DFT, we find that vdW density functionals (i.e., DF \cite{PhysRevLett.92.246401}) can reproduce DMC energetics, but structural parameters are better described by semi-empirically corrected functionals such as the D3-G method of Grimme.\cite{10.1063/1.3382344} Additional information regarding this work can be found in Ref. \onlinecite{10.1063/1.5026120}.